 - ¼ teaspoon black pepper

-- Lemon wedges, chopped parsley, chopped dill, (optional for garnish)
+- Lemon wedges, chopped fresh parsley, or fresh dill, (optional for garnish)

 - ½ cup vegan mayonnaise